19 Top Benefits Of Beekeeping

 5. Capture amazing photos

-Need some exciting content to fill your social media channels?
+Need some exciting content for your social media channels?
 Forget taking selfies and start capturing the beehive.
-Bees are super-photogenic and video footage of them hard at work can be mesmerizing.
+Bees are photogenic, and video footage of them hard at work can be mesmerizing.

 6. Learn and be inspired

 Studying bees is an eye-opening experience.
-They are truly remarkable insects with complex social structures and the ability to do stuff that we humans still don’t understand.
+They are remarkable insects with complex social structures and the ability to do things we humans still don’t understand.

 7. Help develop kids

-With adult supervision, beekeeping will provide children with useful life lessons.
-Getting past a fear of getting stung could be the most important.
-They’ll learn that bees are more interested in building hives than causing anyone harm.
+With adult supervision, beekeeping will provide children with valuable life lessons.
+The most important one could be getting past a fear of getting stung.
+They’ll learn that bees are more interested in building hives than stinging.

 Beyond developing empathy for honey bees, kids will learn more about how honey is made.
 They’ll also discover how the bee lifecycle works and how it relates to the seasons.